shufflingB/swiftui-macos-windowManagment/README.md

 `GenericView`.

+2) NOT FIXABLE - URI's to singleton windows e.g. [swiftuiWindowFun://singleton](swiftuiWindowFun://singleton).
+Will open

-2) POSSIBLE SINGLETON DEAL BREAKER - If use hosting window finder in conjunction with `.handlesExternalEvents(preferring: allowing:)` then it currently incorrectly allows the launching of multiple singleton windows, i.e. [swiftuiWindowFun://singleton](swiftuiWindowFun://singleton) will create additional windows ad infinitum.
+ hosting window finder in conjunction with `.handlesExternalEvents(preferring: allowing:)` then it currently incorrectly allows the launching of multiple singleton windows, i.e. [swiftuiWindowFun://singleton](swiftuiWindowFun://singleton) will create additional windows ad infinitum.

-How to fix - Not sure.

-Anything that attempts to inserts a NSViewRespresentable (even when the view that its makeNSView returns is the same) seems to cause handlesExternalEvent(preferring:, matching:) to think the existing instance is incapable of handling the new openURI request.

-Random ideas ...
-- Stop relying on handeExternalEvents(preferring:, matching:) to ensure single instance and instead programatically alter the outer WindowGroup's .handlesExternalEvents(matching:) so that it no longer routes.
-- Try to understand and fix the so that HostingWindowFinder does not cause forkage - why does the system think that there is not an existing window in the system that can handle the request and it needs to create a new one?
+This is not fixable using this approach.